cynthia079/orel/README.md

             };
   var resultJson = JsonConvert.SerializeObject(result, settings);
 ```
-Here is the content of json text
+Here is the content of convertion result.
 ``` json
 [
   {